 Welcome to Seanook!
-This long-time family summer cottage is now a year-round vacation home.
+This long-time family summer cottage is now a year-round vacation home in Mid-coast Maine.

 Seanook has a unique vantage point in East Boothbay grandfathered on the beach next to its own rocky point with four decks and floor to ceiling windows unfolding water views in three directions, including a tantalizing vista to the mouth of Linekin Bay and the open Atlantic.
 Watch spectacular sunsets as you enjoy the cool, health invigorating salty sea breeze or in winter bask in the glow of the fireplace stove.
 Seanook is so close to the water that the tide comes in around and under it.
 Being here is like staying on a boat, except it doesn’t rock.
 On a rainy night the pitter-pat on the roof will lull you to sleep.
 Wake up to the call of seabirds and the sloshing of little waves.

 Seanook is an ideal place for a small reunion or retreat.
 Yet we welcome a couple as readily as a family or group.
 Enjoy our seclusion in summer as a weekly rental; other times as a weekend getaway, or come any part of the week, or choose is as your monthly vacation house.